Welcome to the United Nations

 occupied Palestinian territory

-Since 2009, UNMAS has been providing humanitarian mine action in the Gaza Strip to mitigate the threat of explosive ordnance to civilians' lives and enable the safe delivery of humanitarian activities.
+Since 2009, UNMAS has provided EOD support at UN and humanitaria partner sites, has delivered EORE to the civilian community and humanitarian workers, and co-coordinates the MA AoR in Gaza.
+In the West Bank, UNMAS supported the establishment of the PMAC in 2012, with ongoing capacity enhancement activities.
 UNMAS provides explosive ordnance disposal (EOD) response at UN and humanitarian partner projects sites, delivers explosive ordnance risk education (EORE) to the civilian community including humanitarian workers, and co-coordinates the Mine Action Area of Responsibility (MA AoR) under the Protection Cluster.
 In the West Bank, UNMAS supported the establishment of the Palestine Mine Action Center (PMAC) in 2012.
 Since then, UNMAS has been providing capacity building and technical assistance to the PMAC towards meeting its obligations under the relevant international treaties.
 UNMAS provides training to the PMAC personnel in the delivery of EORE, information management (IM), coordination and reporting, gender responsive programming.
 UNMAS carries out capacity gap assessments to identify the changing needs and plan appropriate support.

 UNMAS Palestine continues to implement its work in alignment with the provisions of UN Security Council resolutions 2712 (2023) and 2728 (2024) and UN General Assembly resolutions A/RES/ES-10/21 (2023) and A/RES/ES-10/22 (2023) on the protection of civilians and humanitarian personnel, and the provision of humanitarian activities in the current conflict.
 It also aligns with the Humanitarian Response Plan for the Occupied Palestinian Territories (HRP oPt) 2023, the Flash Appeal for the Occupied Palestinian Territory 2023, the renewed Flash Appeal for April - December 2024 and the UNMAS Palestine Programme Strategy (PS).
 Once development efforts can re-start, this programme will again contribute to the achievement of SDG 16 "Peace Justice and Strong Institutions", target "Significantly reduce all forms of violence and related death rates everywhere", and play an essential function to enable other humanitarian actors to achieve other SDG goals, such as SDG 2 "Zero Hunger", SDG 3 "Good Health and Well-being", SDG 4 "Quality Education", SDG 5 "Gender Equality", SDG 6 "Clean Water and Sanitation" and SDG 9 "Industry, Innovation and Infrastructure" by minimizing the substantial explosive threats posed to the UN and humanitarian actors in Gaza.